Skip to main content

 • A list of transactions that are currently in the delayed inbox, as described in Transaction lifecycle

-• The hash of the previous blueprint
+• The hash of the previous block

-• The timestamp of the blueprint.
+• The timestamp of the block.

 • It publishes them to EVM nodes, which can consider the transactions final as long as they trust that the sequencer will publish them to layer 1.